thegetty/osci-report/source/projects-at-a-glance.html.md

 The technology plan for the project involves the use of the website’s existing CMS (Adobe Experience Manager, formerly called CQ5) to store long text files as well as to retrieve collection data from TMS and digital images from Extensis Portfolio.
 The needs of the OSCI project were addressed in the context of the institution’s overall Web and digital strategy.

-National Gallery of Art, George Wittenborn Award (2015) from ARLIS (Art Libraries Society) for excellence in art publishing for its OSCI catalogue
+National Gallery of Art, George Wittenborn Award (2015) from ARLIS (Art Libraries Society) for excellence in art publishing for its OSCI catalogue.
+{:.ion-ribbon-b .award}

 ## San Francisco Museum of Modern Art
 {:.section-heading}